-F-1 non-immigrants are eligible to work up to 20 hours per week on-campus.
+F-1 non-immigrants can work up to 20 hours per week on campus.
 Work affiliated with assistantships, tuition and fees, stipends, or combinations of the same are considered to meet this privilege.
 No additional work for financial compensation can be accepted.
-In some cases, students may not spend the full 20-hour "physical presence" maximum allowed by USCIS; however, the rate of compensation provided by the department/program is binding to the 20-hour privilege.
+In some cases, students may not spend the full 20-hour "physical presence" maximum allowed by USCIS; however, the compensation rate provided by the department/program is binding to the 20-hour privilege.

 Prior to accepting on-campus work and compensation, international students must apply for and receive a social security number and card.
-Non-immigrants cannot be paid until a social security number and card are issued and documented by the university.
+Non-immigrants cannot be paid until a social security number and card are issued and documented by the University.
 In addition, all students and scholars receiving income within the U.S. must file state and federal income taxes.

 F-1 non-immigrants are not eligible to work off-campus without approval from USCIS.
-F-2, J-2 and H-4 non-immigrants are not eligible to work at N.C.
-A&T without USCIS approval including the issuance of the employment authorization document (EAD).
+F2, J-2 and H-4 non-immigrants are not eligible to work at N.C.
+A&T without USCIS approval, including the employment authorization document (EAD) issuance.